farhanr22/GameOfLife-Lua/README.md

 2. Extract the contents of the zip file.
 3. Open the extracted folder and run `GameOfLife-Lua.exe`.

+> [!NOTE]
-> If you have LÖVE installed, you can run it by simply downloading the [`GameOfLife-Lua.love`](https://github.com/farhanr22/GameOfLife-Lua/releases/latest/download/GameOfLife-Lua.love) file and running `love path\to\GameOfLife-Lua.love`
+> If you have LÖVE installed, you can run it by simply downloading the [`GameOfLife-Lua.love`](https://github.com/farhanr22/GameOfLife-Lua/releases/latest/download/GameOfLife-Lua.love) file and double-clicking on it OR by running `love path\to\GameOfLife-Lua.love`.

 ### For Linux & macOS